dashplaygrounds/koel/README.md

 flutter doctor

 1. Clone the repository: `git clone https://github.com/koel/player`
-2. Go to root and run: `flutter build appbundle` or `flutter build apk --split-per-abi`
+2. Go to root and run: `flutter build appbundle` or `flutter build apk --release`
 3. Install an APK on a device: `flutter install`

 ### iOS